stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 with a very small and select detachment, Zamacona managed to be included in the advancing party.
 He spoke of the fertile country and of the great ravines with trees visible only from the edge of their steep banks; and of how all the men lived solely on buffalo-meat.
-And then came mention of the expedition&rsquo;s farthest limit&mdash;of the presumable but disappointing land of Quivira with its villages of grass houses, its brooks and rivers, its good black soil, its plums, nuts, grapes, and mulberries, and its maize-growing and copper-using Indians.
-The execution of El Turco, the false native guide, was casually touched upon, and there was a mention of the cross which Coronado raised on the bank of a great river in the autumn of 1541&mdash;a cross bearing the inscription, &ldquo;Thus far came the great general, Francisco V&aacute;squez de Coronado&rdquo;.
+And then came mention of the expedition's farthest limit--of the presumable but disappointing land of Quivira with its villages of grass houses, its brooks and rivers, its good black soil, its plums, nuts, grapes, and mulberries, and its maize-growing and copper-using Indians.
+The execution of El Turco, the false native guide, was casually touched upon, and there was a mention of the cross which Coronado raised on the bank of a great river in the autumn of 1541--a cross bearing the inscription,  "Thus far came the great general, Francisco V&aacute;squez de Coronado ".

   This supposed Quivira lay at about the fortieth parallel of north latitude, and I see that quite lately the New York archaeologist Dr. Hodge has identified it with the